-Xochipilli Collective is an Indigenous-led organization rooted in Houston’s historic Settegast community.
-We are dedicated to revitalizing ancestral traditions through land stewardship, cultural education, and community-based practice.
-Our work is guided by Indigenous knowledge systems that honor the interconnected relationship between land, water, food, culture, and spirit.
+Xochipilli Collective is an Indigenous-led, intertribal organization rooted in Houston's historic Settegast community.
+We are dedicated to revitalizing ancestral traditions through land stewardship, cultural education, ceremony, and community-based practice.
+Guided by Indigenous knowledge systems, our work recognizes the interconnected relationship between land, water, food, culture, and spirit.

-We create spaces where Indigenous peoples and allies can reconnect with traditional foods, herbal medicines, creative practices, and sustainable lifeways grounded in reciprocity and respect for the earth.
-Through collective learning, shared labor, and intergenerational exchange, we cultivate resilience, cultural continuity, and environmental responsibility in an urban landscape shaped by displacement and environmental harm.
+We cultivate spaces where Indigenous peoples and allies reconnect with traditional foods, herbal medicines, creative practices, and sustainable lifeways grounded in reciprocity and respect for the earth.
+Through collective learning, shared labor, and intergenerational exchange, we strengthen cultural identity, environmental stewardship, and community resilience while restoring Indigenous relationships to place in an urban landscape shaped by displacement and environmental injustice.

 Ceremony is at the heart of our work.
 Our seasonal gatherings, including the Spring Planting Corn and Water Blessing, Harvest Ceremony, and Indigenous Peoples Day observances, are sacred practices rooted in ancestral teachings and cultural responsibility.
 Our ceremonies are living traditions that guide how we relate to the land, the water, our ancestors, and one another.
 They ground our work and inform everything we do.